Home About

 In Colorado, powers of attorney are considered by default to be durable and would require specific language to make them non-durable.

-When you decide to hire a Denver Estate Lawyer, contact Baker Law Group so you can speak with an Estate Lawyer Denver residents trust.
+When you decide to hire a Colorado Estate Planning Lawyer, contact Baker Law Group so you can speak with an Estate Lawyer Denver residents trust.